 At this point, you have to ask yourself: Which would you rather focus your agency’s time and energy on?
 Building your business, or continually rebuilding your reporting platform?

-Third-party reporting tools like AgencyAnalytics often offer more advanced features and functionality than a custom reporting solution, which can help agencies deliver more value to their clients and stay competitive in the marketplace.
-By using Agency Analytics, we can deliver better results for our clients while also saving time and resources on reporting and data management.
+Third-party reporting tools like AgencyAnalytics often offer more advanced features and functionality than a custom reporting solution, helping agencies deliver more value to their clients and stay competitive in the marketplace.
+By using AgencyAnalytics, we deliver better results for our clients while also saving time and resources on reporting and data management.

 Daniel Dye, President, Native Rank, Inc.

-Obstacles with Building A Reporting Solution
+Obstacles With Building a Reporting Solution

 We’ve explored the challenges of connecting and maintaining dozens of integrations for a reporting solution.
-But what are some of the other obstacles you might encounter when building vs. buying?
+But what are some of the other obstacles you might encounter when building vs buying?

 Limited Flexibility